maphew/zadam-trilium-wiki/Events.md

-In general we may say that [[script|scripts]] note execution is triggered by events.
+[[Script|scripts]] notes can be triggered by events.
+Note that these are backend events and thus relation need to point to the "JS backend" code note.

 ## Global events